OmerFI/AdobeCracker/README.md

 Resets the trial which is 7 days.
 Works if you didn't change the path where you installed.
 Otherwise, you have to modify the codes.

-Only for Windows, NOT MAC or LINUX
+Only for Windows, NOT MAC or LINUX.